Ldpe2G/DeepLearningForFun/Oneflow-Python/CycleGAN/README.md

 1, download datasets with the script：https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/datasets/download_cyclegan_dataset.sh

-2, using the script `train.sh` to train on new style image
+2, using the script `train.sh` to train on new tasks

 Something users need to configure: